pelmesh619/splimer/README.md

 If you are struggling with `linker 'cc' not found` error, try [this commands](https://stackoverflow.com/a/66598982) for Linux

-Then you will get `splimer` executable file
+Then you will get `splimer` executable file in `./splimer/release/` directory

 Or if you are lazy WINDOWS user, you can just download it from "Releases" tab